knocklabs/knock-node-example-app/README.md

 In order for Slack notifications to work, you will need to expose an endpoint that Slack can access as part of the OAuth workflow.
 An easy way of doing this is installing [ngrok](https://ngrok.com/) and creating a public tunnel to your local web server.

-## Documentation

-Learn more about Knock's features used in this example app [here](https://docs.knock.app)